 (b) Licensee shall pay to Licensor for all shipping and handling of the Equipment and Licensee shall be responsible for all applicable state taxes that may apply.
 Licensee shall pay all applicable sales and use taxes that may be due on the sale or lease of the Equipment.

 (c) Licensor shall receive payment in full for all of the above before any training or equipment is received by Licensee.

-(d) This Agreement shall be renewable on an annual basis at the sole discretion of Licensor at which time Licensee shall pay two-hundred fifty United States dollars ($250.00 USD) (herein after “Annual Fee”) to Licensor for the annual renewal fee.
+(d) This Agreement shall be renewable on an annual basis at the sole discretion of Licensor at which time Licensee shall pay Six Hundred United States dollars ($600.00 USD) (herein after “Annual Fee”) to Licensor for the annual renewal fee.
 The Annual Fee shall be paid yearly as calculated from the Effective Date.